-In other words, while the speed of glycogen restoration is important for some people in certain circumstances, for most of us it isn’t.
+In other words, the speed of glycogen restoration is important for some people in certain circumstances.

-The idea that you need carbohydrate immediately after a workout to “spike” insulin levels and gain muscle is also a myth.
+The idea that you need carbs after a workout to “spike” insulin levels and gain muscle is also a myth.

 In one study, taking 50 grams of carbohydrate with 25 grams of whey protein after exercise failed to stimulate muscle protein synthesis or inhibit protein breakdown to a greater extent than 25 grams of protein alone .

-You may have heard that taking on board fast-acting carbs immediately after exercise will sabotage your attempts to get lean.
+You may have heard that taking on board fast-acting carbs after a workout will sabotage your attempts to get lean.

 The research on the subject is a bit of a mixed bag.
-Some studies show that a carbohydrate-rich meal after exercise puts the brakes on fat oxidation, while others show that it has no effect.
+Some studies show that taking in carbs after a workout puts the brakes on fat burning, while others show that it has no effect.

 One trial, which looked at fat metabolism for three hours after a post-workout meal or plain water, shows little difference in the number of fat calories burned .

-A study published in the British Journal of Nutrition shows that fat oxidation remains high even when a high carbohydrate meal (400 grams of pasta) is eaten after exercise .
+A study published in the British Journal of Nutrition shows that fat oxidation remains high even when a large bowl of pasta is eaten after exercise .